Sachinacharya-Project/youtube_downloader/README.md

 2. Enter 'P' if you wanna download whole playlist | 'S' for single file
 3. Enter URL of you video or videos (YouTube Video URL)
 4. Enter 'A' if you wanna download as Audio | 'V' if you wanna download Video
-5. Once you see prompt "Video/Audio Has been downloaded", Check out "/Path/Users/[username]/Music" for Audio and "/Path/Users/[username]/Videos" for videos
+5. Once you see prompt "Download is Completed Successfully", Check out "/Path/Users/[username]/Music" for Audio and "/Path/Users/[username]/Videos" for videos